Reltroner/reltroner-studio/content/blog/first-contact.md

 If Quan starts opening more doors:

-- I won’t immediately ask for money.
+- I won’t immediately ask for money, jobs and meet new people.
 - I’ll offer *value exchange*: help with documentation, curation, systems.
 - I’ll let Quan see:
   **“I’m not just a dev, but a *co-visionary*.”**